xigxog/kubefox/docs/getting_started/tutorials/graphql.md

         type: ReleasePending
     ```

-and try our undecorated query in prod again.
+and try our undecorated query in prod again (sometimes this takes a moment or
+two - particularly in external clouds).

 ```{ .shell .copy }
 http://localhost:8080/prod/hasura/heroes